mekh/logis/README.md

 # loggis [![build](https://travis-ci.org/mekh/logis.svg?branch=main)](https://travis-ci.org/github/mekh/logis) [![Coverage Status](https://coveralls.io/repos/github/mekh/logis/badge.svg?branch=main)](https://coveralls.io/github/mekh/logis?branch=main)
+# WARNING
+## This is a beta-version.
+It pretty much works, however not all tests have been performed, the documentation hasn't been updated, etc.
 A simple, lightweight,   console logger for Node.JS.

 A perfect choice for Kubernetes, Docker, and other systems that collect logs directly from stdout.

 # Features
 - no dependencies
+- supports JSON
 - safe for any kind of data - Express req/res, Sequelize models, Error objects, etc.
 - ready for usage right out of the box
 - global and individual configuration of loggers